yasirkula/GreenHellMods/README.md

 **Available at:** https://modapi.survivetheforest.net/mod/207/more-graphics-settings

 Shows additional graphics settings when the configurable key (see mod's **Settings** in ModAPI) is held for a short while during gameplay.
 Some of these settings can boost FPS significantly on potato PCs.
-Note that **these settings aren't saved between sessions**.
+Note that **these settings aren't saved automatically between sessions**.

 - **CAMERA COMPONENTS:** These are the components attached to the main camera.
 They are mostly related to post-processing.
   - **HBAO:** a 3rd-party ambient occlusion effect (game has 2 different AO effects enabled at the same time).
 Disabling it will improve the performance slightly